Procedure forHearingsof LicensingMatters

 partyto present his, her or theircase, including respondingto any points ofwhichthe LicensingAuthorityhaspreviously given notice, and callanyapproved witness or witnesses insupport of his, her ortheircase; and

-permission by the Chairman, and onlythroughthe Chairman,each partymayraise questions of anyother party or witness/witnesses.
+if given permission by the Chairman, and onlythroughthe Chairman,each partymayraise questions of anyother party or witness/witnesses.

 12.10 The applicant/licensee or his, her or their representative willbe asked to sumup his, her or their

 13.1 In the case ofa hearingrelatingto:

 a counter notice followingpolice objection toa temporaryevent notice; or

 the LicensingAuthoritymust makeits determination atthe conclusion of the hearing.